merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 Moving on to the second half of the step definition, the sequential enzymes in `(K18689 K18690 K22813)` become `min(1,0,0)`.

-Finally, we put everything together, using addition since there is a comma (OR relationship) between the two halves of the definition:
+Finally, we put everything all together, using addition since there is a comma (OR relationship) between the two halves of the definition:
 ```
 (min(2,(0 + min(1,1,1,2))) + min(1,0,0))
 ```